 Although the math cannot be done explicitly in investing, it implies two critical points when thinking about how big a position should be in a portfolio (with the first point being more obvious than the second):

 (i) the larger the expected return, the bigger the position should be, and

 (ii) the larger the possible range of outcomes, the smaller the position should be.

-In the absence of compelling long-term equity investments, we feel very comfortable holding cash and equivalents in the absence of compelling opportunities that meet our minimum hurdle rate requirements.
-It is our obligation to not put partners’ capital in harm’s way without the prospect of an adequate return, and cash allows us to act quickly in volatile and/or falling markets.
+As absolute value investors, we are comfortable holding cash and equivalents in the absence of compelling opportunities that meet our minimum hurdle rate requirements.
+It is our obligation to not put our partners’ capital in harm’s way without the prospect of an adequate return, and cash allows us to act quickly in volatile and/or falling markets.
 We are staunch adherents to the belief that the avenue to superior returns is being “fearful when others are greedy and greedy when others are fearful.”
-This investment strategy may not be the best way to earn high returns in any given year, but we believe it yields a portfolio that (i) avoids the permanent capital losses endemic to short-term strategies, and (ii) earns the highest cumulative returns over a 20+ year time horizon.
+This investment strategy may not be the best way to earn high returns in any given year, but we believe it yields a portfolio that avoids the permanent capital losses endemic to short-term strategies, and earns the highest cumulative returns over a 20+ year time horizon.

-While we are long-term, buy-and-hold investors, Cook & Bynum will generally sell a security under the following conditions:
+While our long-term approach typically produces low turnover and extended holding periods, we will generally sell a security under the following conditions:

-- We will begin to liquidate an investment when it appreciates to the point that it approaches our estimate of its intrinsic value.
+» We will begin to liquidate an investment when it appreciates to the point that it approaches or moves beyond our estimate of its intrinsic value.
 An investment reaching our appraisal may have further upside potential, but it will no longer offer an appropriate margin of safety for putting capital at risk.

-- Based on opportunity cost considerations, we will generally sell relatively overpriced securities to buy relatively underpriced securities as these specific opportunities arise.
+» Based on opportunity cost considerations, we will generally sell relatively overpriced securities to buy relatively underpriced securities as these specific opportunities arise.
 This situation happens most often in times of market dislocations or disruptions.